QualiSystems/devguide_source/_cloudproviders/9.0.0/the-cloud-provider-interface.md

 * [L2 Network Connectivity]({{site.baseurl}}/cloudproviders/{{pageVersion}}/L2-networking-management.html)
 * [L3 Network Connectivity]({{site.baseurl}}/cloudproviders/{{pageVersion}}/L3-networking-management.html)

 *For illustration purposes, we will use a mock shell called HeavenlyCloud, which demonstrates the use and implementation of a custom cloud provider.
-We've created two versions of the shell, **L2HeavenlyCloudShell** for private clouds <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example" target="_blank">(download here)</a> and **L3HeavenlyCloudShell** for public clouds <a href="https://github.com/QualiSystems/Custom-L3-Cloud-Provider-Shell-Example" target="_blank">(download here)</a>.
+We've created two versions of the shell, **L2HeavenlyCloudShell** for L2 clouds <a href="https://github.com/QualiSystems/Custom-L2-Cloud-Provider-Shell-Example" target="_blank">(download here)</a> and **L3HeavenlyCloudShell** for L3 clouds <a href="https://github.com/QualiSystems/Custom-L3-Cloud-Provider-Shell-Example" target="_blank">(download here)</a>.
 The difference between the two is in the networking connectivity implementation.*

 To see how the HeavenlyCloud cloud provider works, let’s create a resource using the HeavenlyCloud shell in CloudShell Portal.
 First, download the appropriate mock shell .zip file from GitHub and extract it to your computer.